 Most patients recover fully.
 Even severe primary adenoviral pneumonia is not fatal except for rare fulminant cases, predominantly in infants, military recruits, and immunocompromised patients.

 Laboratory diagnosis of adenovirus infection rarely affects management.
 During the acute illness, the virus can be isolated from respiratory and ocular secretions and frequently from stool and urine.
-A 4-fold rise in the serum antibody titer indicates recent adenoviral infection.
+A 4-fold rise in the serum antibody titer can indicate recent adenoviral infection but has little clinical utility.

 PCR testing can detect adenovirus DNA in respiratory secretions and blood and is useful when patients have severe disease and a diagnosis is needed.